Car and Truck Accidents in Annapolis, Maryland

 Our Maryland car accident law firm serves the entire Annapolis area, including Glen Burnie, Crownsville, Severna Park, Arnold, Cape St. Claire, Crofton, Davidsonville, Deale, Odenton, Millersville and Gambrills.
 We handle serious personal injury and death cases.
 Our areas of practice include automobile accidents, medical malpractice, nursing home abuse and negligence, pharmacy misfills, traumatic brain injury, birth injuries, injuries to minors and children, motorcycle accidents, pedestrian accidents, product liability, trucking accidents and wrongful death.

-The attorneys at Lebowitz & Mzhen, LLC are trial lawyers who understand that while proper case preparation often yields a pretrial settlement, some cases have to be taken to court to ensure that justice is done.
+The attorneys at Lebowitz & Mzhen Personal Injury Lawyers are trial lawyers who understand that while proper case preparation often yields a pretrial settlement, some cases have to be taken to court to ensure that justice is done.
 We regularly try cases in courts across the state of Maryland.
 Our primary goal is to achieve the best possible result for each car accident client, something we understand by truly knowing our clients and the impact of their injuries.
 Our commitment to the client starts from the very first meeting, which one of the attorneys attends, not our support staff.